The King of Fighters '98: Sales

-In Japan, Game Machine listed The King of Fighters '98 on their September 1, 1998 issue as being the most-successful arcade game of the month.
+The King of Fighters '98 was well-received in Japan.
+Game Machine listed it in its September 1, 1998, issue as the most successful arcade game of the month.
 According to Famitsu, the AES version sold over 22,651 copies in its first week on the market.
 During its release week, the Dreamcast version of the game sold 58,354 copies in Japan.
 As of 2004, the sales increased to 104,049.
-Famitsu magazine scored the Dreamcast version of KOF '98 a 30 out of 40.
 It has therefore also been labeled as a "greatest hits" game.